pasha-krizsky/CES/design/design.md

 Returns code execution status and some other information.
 - `GET /code-execution/{id}/logs`.
 Returns code execution logs.
-Current implementation returns all logs.
+Current implementation returns all `stdout` and/or `stderr` logs.
-It can be improved in several ways.
+It can be improved in several ways:
   - Pagination (e.g. by adding `fromPage` request parameter and `nextPage` response field).
-  - Filter response by `stdout` and `stderr` streams.
   - More intelligent response parsing (e.g. detecting common compilation issues, etc.).
-  - Tailing the results, filter by date.
+  - Tailing the results, filter by time.

 ### Technologies
 - **Kotlin** (for writing *Server* and *Worker* component's code)